-Clean Stuffing: Apple, Sweet Potato, And Sausage Stuffing Recipe
+Clean Eating Stuffing: Sausage Apple Pecan Stuffing Recipe

-This Apple, Sweet Potato and Sausage Stuffing “clean” stuffing recipe has great flavor combinations and the sweetness of the apples and sweet potatoes with the saltiness of the sausage are a perfect combo!
+This Apple, Sweet Potato and Sausage clean eating stuffing recipe has great flavor combinations and the sweetness of the apples and sweet potatoes with the saltiness of the sausage are a perfect combo!
 This dish is delicious at Thanksgiving but also great for any time in the fall or winter.
 You’re going to love this clean eating Thanksgiving stuffing.

 Makes 4-5 servings

-* 1/4 skinned and toasted hazelnuts (or pecans if you prefer)
+- 1/4 skinned and toasted pecans (or hazelnuts if you prefer)

 1. Preheat your oven to 400 degrees and line a baking sheet with foil.